Oxozon4/network-programming/#7 Speed-tester/README.md

 # How to run project

 - Run npm install
-- Run node index.js in a separate terminal
+- Run 'node server.js' in a separate terminal
-- Run node client.js in a separate terminal
+- Run 'node client.js' in a separate terminal